JulianArnold/LRTHW/test-tickle/README.md

 ## Notes

+20210406: fixed snafu with if statement with q_branch and now it looks to be done.

 20210322: added to q_branch and will adapt ex14 for this method

 20210318: Gibraltar looks done for now, started Q-branch method def.